- From Ridge to Reef

 Baja California’s San Ignacio Lagoon is the primary calving ground for eastern Pacific gray whales and part of Mexico’s El Vizcaíno Biosphere Reserve—the largest wildlife refuge in Latin America.
 The large concentration of gray whales that reside here each winter are extremely ‘friendly,’ and regularly approach our small whale watching pangas, in a moving display that occurs nowhere else.
 The whales are the focus of our trip, and we will have three full days to observe them.
 We expect to see large numbers of gray whales, including cow-calf pairs, courting whales, and others.

-In San Ignacio Lagoon, we stay in small cabanas that are ideally situated on the water's edge, and meals are served in the common cantina.
+In San Ignacio Lagoon, we will stay in small cabanas that are ideally situated on the water's edge, and meals are served in the common cantina.
 In Loreto we stay in comfortable and spacious hotels.

 All excursions are in private boats, offering excellent whale watching by day and enjoying terra firma land-based accommodations each night.